Research provided by Han Wen Zhang.

 |Median Percentage Change in Pay Components|

 |2015 – 2016||2016 – 2017|

 While target bonuses remained relatively the same, actual bonuses had significant increases indicating a strong performance year among the sampled companies.
 Year-over-year revenue and operating income growth was 7% for both measures which was much higher than 2016 performance of 1% and 4% growth, respectively.

-Median Pay Increase by Industry
+Median Pay Increase by Industry1

-Actual Total Direct Compensation
+Actual Total Direct Compensation2

 Median TDC increases by industry were generally aligned with the year-over-year revenue and operating income improvements.

 Total compensation increases lagged the total sample for the Consumer Discretionary and Consumer Staples industries.
 While the companies in Consumer Staples improved total shareholder returns, revenue growth, and operating income growth in 2017, the overall industry performance still lagged the total sample.
 On the other hand, the companies in Consumer Discretionary generally saw a decrease in operating performance and an improved total shareholder return in 2017, but total compensation was generally flat.